AdyaShipekar/student/navigation/about.md

 ## Hobbies and Interests

 - STEM-oriented: love participating in extracurriculars like Science Olympiad and cybersecurity
-- Piano!!! 🎹
+- I have been playing the piano since I was 5 🎹
 - I like to read and write in my spare time (I am currently revising a draft of my very own novel!)
-- Rollerblading w/ friends
+- Rollerblading w/ friends 🛼
+- Currently obsessed with Tate McRae, EPIC: The Musical, and Formula 1